jnyfah/jnyfah.github.io/_posts/casting.md

 // converting from int to double num_double = (double)num_int;
 ```
-Note that the C-style casts can change a data type without changing the underlying memory representation, which may lead to garbage results
+Note that the C-style casts can change a data type without changing the underlying memory representation, which may lead to garbage results 🥲🥲

-  - Cast operators: C++ also has four type cast operatofdm
+  - Cast operators: C++ also has four type cast operator

     1. __Static Cast:__
           ```c++
             static_cast<new_type> (expression)
           ```
-    This is my best goto cast operator, performs same implicit cast that C-style cast does, the only diffrence is that the conversion happens at compile time, which gives you a compile time checking ability, C-style dosent and it is more readable and can be spotted easily
+    This is my best goto cast operator, performs same implicit cast that C-style cast does, the only difference is that the conversion happens at compile time, which gives you a compile time checking ability, C-style dosent and it is more readable and can be spotted easily 🙂
       ```c++
       float x = 3.5;
       int y = static_cast<int>(x);